osteele/sitters.ios/README.md

 5. Edit the value of `IOS_APP_7S_PRODUCTION_PROFILE_ID` in `~/.env`.

 # Uploading a Build
-1. `rake archive:distribution`
+1. `rake testflight:upload`
-2. Upload the IPA from `./build/iPhoneOS-7.0-Release` to the [Testflight upload page](https://testflightapp.com/dashboard/builds/add/).
+2. If the provisioning profile changed it from from `~/Library/MobileDevice/'Provisioning Profiles'`.
-3. If the provisioning profile changed it from from `~/Library/MobileDevice/'Provisioning Profiles'`.
+3. Open the TestFlight build page and add users.

 # App Store Release Checklist
 1. Remove the call to `UIDevice.currentDevice.uniqueIdentifier` from `./app/app_delegate.rb`.